Donate Search Phone icon Call our Helpline: 0800 12 44 222

 Making your will_information guides

-You can write a Will yourself, but it is better to use a solicitor to write or check your Will.
-Problems can arise after your death if mistakes have been made, if the Will is not entirely clear, or it has not been properly signed or witnessed.
-If you decide to use a pre-printed Will form, check that it applies to Scotland as the rules in England and Scotland are very different.
+You can write a Will yourself, but it is better to have a solicitor write or at least check your Will.
+Problems can arise after your death if mistakes have been made, if the Will is not entirely clear, or if it has not been properly signed or witnessed.

 You can also order paper copies of our guides